mco-gh/mco.dev/content/post/data/wiki.md

   sort >dst-files.txt
 fi

+# One-sided diff - find every web file that doesn't exist or match size in cloud storage.
 WORK_TO_DO=0
-# One-sided diff - every file that doesn't exist or match size in cloud storage.
 comm -23 src-files.txt dst-files.txt >diffs.txt
 while read FILE SIZE
 do
   DIR=`echo $FILE | awk '{y=substr($1,11,4);m=substr($1,15,2); printf("%s/%s-%s",y,y,m)}'`
   echo -en "$SRC_VIEW_URL/$DIR/$FILE$EOL"

-  if [ "$DEBUG" = "0" ]
-  then
   wget -q $SRC_VIEW_URL/$DIR/$FILE
-    gsutil cp $FILE $DST_VIEW_URL/$DIR/$FILE
-    rm -f $FILE
+  gsutil cp $FILE $DST_VIEW_URL/$DIR/$FILE rm -f $FILE
   WORK_TO_DO=1
-  fi
 done <diffs.txt

-rm -f src-files.txt dst-files.txt diffs.txt
+# If we found any missing or updsatrd files, update our collection.

-if [ "$DEBUG" = "0" ] && [ "$WORK_TO_DO" = "1" ]
+if [ "$WORK_TO_DO" = "1" ]
 then
   ./update.sh $YYYY $MM $DD
 fi
 ```

-This script can be called with any of the following time window arguments: hour, day, month, year, all.
-It audits our existing data over the requested time window and ingest any missing files.
-Note that this script is idempotent -- you can call it repeatedly and it will always try to make our copy of the data match the publicly available data.
+This script can be called with any of the following time window arguments: day, yesterday, month, year, or all.
+It audits our existing data over the requested time window and ingests any missing files.
+This script is idempotent by design -- you can call it repeatedly and it will always try to make our copy of the data match the publicly available data.

 The last step in the script calls a sub-script (update.sh) which parses the newly acquired data and loads it into the appropriate BigQuery table.
 It looks like this: